eiyer28/war/README.txt

 WAR (2017 Edition)
 ===========================

-A strategic, turn-based 1v1 game built in Python with Pygame, structured using the MVC (Model-View-Controller) design pattern.
+Based on a game I played in my childhood.
+This is a strategic, turn-based 1v1 game built in Python with Pygame, structured using the MVC (Model-View-Controller) design pattern.
 Players choose from offensive and defensive actions to defeat the opponent.
 Features AI logic and an extensible weapon system.

 PROJECT STRUCTURE
 -----------------